 According to local legend, the Pied Piper of Hamelin reemerged in Braşov.
 Indeed, this playful town has many tales as colourful as its pastel-hued streets.
 Locals will eagerly spin a yarn about Vlad the Impaler’s romantic dalliances, a noblewoman revived from her grave, and the time a bear waddled into the main square (at least the last one’s true).

-Many use Braşov as a base for skiing in nearby Poiana Braşov, trekking in the Piatra Craiului National Park, castle-watching at Bran and hairy drives on the Transfăgărăşan Road.
+Braşov is a good base for skiing in nearby Poiana Braşov, or trekking in Piatra Craiului National Park, 30km west.
+Most travellers use it as a gateway to castles in Bran and Râșnov.